What is a biosphere?

 To facilitate biodiversity and sustainability science, education for sustainable development and capacity building.

 To support mitigation and adaptation to climate change and other aspects of global environmental change.

 Here there are no fences keeping nature in and people out.

-In fact, biosphere reserves capture the commitment of communities to conservation to ensure their generations to come will enjoy a healthy environment and live a sustainable lifestyle.
+In fact, biospheres capture the commitment of communities to conservation to ensure their generations to come will enjoy a healthy environment and live a sustainable lifestyle.